mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

 Here, delta of the `strokeDashoffset` property on the rectangle uses **_unit based_** values.
 The delta of the `x` property of the polygon shape uses random unit based values.
 The delta of the `fill` property for all the shapes uses **_color keywords_** to describe color transitions.

 The nice thing about declarative APIs is that you define _what_ you want to do by contrast with _how_ to do it, so it makes the intention of the transition crystal clear with just one short glimpse.
-Consider this code sample of a triangle:
+Consider this code sample of a trirotate:

 <MojsInteractive
   id="triangle"